Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction

-In the bottom panels of Figures \ref{fig:Axial_C/E_95} and \ref{fig:Axial_C/E_97} we show the \textit{ Calculated-to-Experimental} (C/E) ratios, i.e. the ratios between the nuclide concentrations predicted by Serpent simulations and those measured experimentally.
-The closer the C/E ratios are to 1, the more accurate the prediction of nuclide concentration is.
-In principle, the uncertainty to be associated to C/E ratios is given by the propagation of both experimental and simulation uncertainties.
+In principle, the uncertainty to be associated to \textit{C/E} ratios is given by the propagation of both experimental and simulation uncertainties.
 The uncertainties reported in literature associated to the IDMS measurements are $<0.1\%$ for \udtc and \udto, and $<0.3\%$ for \pudtn and \pudqu.
-Since we run the Monte Carlo simulations with a relatively high number of neutrons (150 active cycles of 5$\times10^{10}$ neutrons/cycle), the statistical uncertainty of MC results is negligible with respect to that associated to the experimental data.

-Looking at the C/E results shown in Figures \ref{fig:Axial_C/E_95} and \ref{fig:Axial_C/E_97}, a very good agreement within $\pm0.3\%$ is found, as expected, for \udto, whose concentration remains very similar to the fresh fuel value.
-The other three fissile isotopes (\udtc, \pudtn, and \pudqu) exhibit differences within the range $\pm$10\% in all sampling sites except for the uppermost ones (SF95-1, SF97-1, and SF97-2).
-By comparing the simulations performed with the two models of the temperature field (uniform vs axial profile), we observe local effects increasing or decreasing the nuclide concentrations up to 0.7\%.
-Thus, the temperature field has a relatively small impact if compared with the systematic differences between experimental data and simulations.
+On the other hand, the uncertainty related to the simulation is not a trivial quantity to retrieve for what concern the results of the depletion scheme.
+The Serpent code is not able to directly estimate the error associated to the concentrations (\textit{C}) coming from the solution of the Bateman equation, due to its deterministic formulation.
+For sake of simplicity, only average values of concentrations are considered, without a correlated uncertainty.

-The data in the top locations show a worse agreement with the simulation results probably because these samplings were made close to the upper end of the fuel pin.
+It is worth mentioning that the data in the top locations (SF95-1, SF97-1 and SF97-2) show a worse agreement with the simulation results probably because these samplings were made close to the upper end of the fuel pin.